Skip to Content

 Neighbourhood comparisons with Glasgow

-Women in Blairdardie live, on average, eleven years longer than men.
+Women in Blairdardie live, on average, ten and a half years longer than men.
 The area has a relatively high percentage of older people, aged 65 and over, compared to Glasgow.
-However the majority of the population in the area are aged 16-64 (64.5%).
-There are low levels of people from a minority ethnic background.
+However, the majority of the population in the area are aged 16-64 (64.1%).
+There are low levels of people living in the area from a minority ethnic background.
 Single-pensioner and owner-occupied households are higher than the Glasgow average.

 Neighbourhood trends

-The overall population of Blairdardie stayed roughly the same between 2001 and 2022.
-Throughout most age groups there were small fluctuations, with the exception of a larger decrease in those aged 65 and over, which therefore resulted in its overall position.
+The overall population stayed roughly the same between 2001 and 2024.
+There was an increase in the working-age population and a decrease in the number of people aged 65 and over.
 The percentage of the total neighbourhood population from a minority ethnic background increased from 1.9% in 2001 to 8.9% in 2022 but remained below the Glasgow average.

 Notes